pmdevita/CreeperHeal2/README.md

 # Setup/Installation

 Download the latest release and place it in your plugins folder.
-The config.yml is generated the first time the plugin is run with the server.
+The config.yml is generated the first time the plugin is run on the server.
 You can also look at it [here](https://github.com/pmdevita/CreeperHeal2/blob/master/src/main/resources/config.yml).

 New versions of Minecraft past the currently supported version do work, with the exception that newly added blocks may not repair properly.

+# Commands and Permissions

+- `/ch warp` - `creeperheal2.warp` Immediately heal all currently tracked explosions
+- `/ch stats` - `creeperheal2.stats` View stats about currently tracked explosions
+- `/ch cancel` - `creeperheal2.cancel` Cancel replacement of currently tracked explosions (you will lose blocks so be careful)

 # Development Progress